jeka-dev/jeka/docs/reference-guide/execution-engine-defclasspath.md

   ...
 }
 ```
-Now, classes from project '../core' can be reused in this buiild class.
+Now, classes from project '../core' can be reused in this build class.